Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/increasing_public_cloud_quota/guide.en-gb.md

 #### Increasing your resources quota automatically with the "Auto-scaling quota" feature

 This option allows you to request an automatic and gradual increase in your resource quota.
-The quota will be adjusted based on your actual usage (if you exceed 60% of your current quota for 30 consecutive days), as well as a set of internal and financial criteria.
+The quota will be adjusted based on your actual usage **if you exceed 60% of your current quota for 30 consecutive days**, as well as a set of internal and financial criteria.

 > [!primary]
 >
-> **Note:** This process is not suitable for rapid quota increases.
+> **Note**: This process is not suitable for rapid quota increases.
 >

-Log in to the [OVHcloud Control Panel](/links/manager), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.
+Log in to the [OVHcloud Control Panel](/links/manager), go to the `Public Cloud`{.action} section and select your Public Cloud project.

-In the left-hand sidebar, click on `Quota & Regions`{.action} under **Settings**.
+In the left-hand menu, click on `Quota & Regions`{.action} under **Settings**.

+At the top right of the page that appears, you will find the **Auto-scaling quota** option:

+- To learn more about this feature, click on the `?`{.action} next to this option.
-Click on the `?`{.action} button for more information on this feature, then click on the `toggle icon`{.action} to switch the status to "**Enabled**".
+- Enable the option by clicking on the button to the right of this option.
+The status will change from *Disabled* to *Enabled*.

 ![auto scaling](images/autoscaling.png){.thumbnail}